 In one sense, micromanaging can be interpreted as paying close attention to detail.
 In another sense, micromanaging means taking on extra workload individually and investing time on tasks that can easily be completed by others without your involvement.

-Moreover, you will find remote agencies that are expert in what they do; you won’t need to monitor every detail of their activities.
+Moreover, you will find remote agencies that are experts in what they do; you won’t need to monitor every detail of their activities.

 They know what they are doing.
 You will only need to let them know what you wish to accomplish with their help, and they will find their ways to deliver your requirements.